John A. List

 List published a second popular book, The Voltage Effect, in February, 2022, that has become a runaway best seller, making the Wall Street Journal, New York Times, USA Today, Publishers Weekly, Porchlight, Washington Post, and LA Times best seller lists.
 The book is based on a collection of academic articles written by List on scaling.
 With a suite of coauthors, List has produced both theoretical and empirical insights concerning the "science of using science."
 In The Voltage Effect, List argues that scaling, at its roots, is an Anna Karenina problem, overturning the conventional wisdom that the problem is a "silver bullet" or "best shot" problem.
 This leads List to present a thesis that "Every scalable idea is the same, each unscalable idea is unscalable in its own way."
-List revealed his work at Colby College in 2021.

-List received his bachelor's degree from the University of Wisconsin–Stevens Point, and his Ph.D. from the University of Wyoming in 1996.
-He had his first teaching position at the University of Central Florida, and he then moved to the University of Arizona and the University of Maryland, College Park, where he still holds an adjunct position, before moving to Chicago.
-List also spends time at Tilburg University, where he is a distinguished visiting scholar and Resources for the Future, where he is a University Distinguished Scholar.
-From May 2002 to July 2003 he served as Senior Economist, President's Council of Economic Advisers.
-In 2011 List was elected to the American Academy of Arts and Sciences.
-In 2015 he was elected Fellow of the Econometric Society and, according to RePEc, was the top ranked economist worldwide of the 40,000 economists who graduated in the last 20 years.
-As of the end of 2022, RePEc ranks him as the 5th most influential economist in the world.
+List received his bachelor's degree from the University of Wisconsin–Stevens Point and his Ph.D. from the University of Wyoming in 1996.
+His first teaching position was at the University of Central Florida; he later moved to the University of Arizona and then to the University of Maryland, College Park (where he still holds an adjunct position), before moving to the University of Chicago.
+List also spends time at Tilburg University, where he is a distinguished visiting scholar, and at Resources for the Future, where he is a University Distinguished Scholar.
+From May 2002 to July 2003 he served on the Council of Economic Advisers as a senior economist.
+According to RePEc, List is the top ranked economist worldwide of the 40,000 economists who graduated in the last 20 years, and as of August 2025, RePEc ranks him as the 5th most influential economist in the world.